Bearded vulture: Reproduction and life cycle

 The bearded vulture occupies an enormous territory year-round.
 It may forage over 2 sqkm each day.
 The breeding period is variable, being December through September in Eurasia, November to June in the Indian subcontinent, October to May in Ethiopia, throughout the year in eastern Africa, and May to January in southern Africa.
 Although generally solitary, the bond between a breeding pair is often considerably close.
 Biparental monogamous care occurs in the bearded vulture.
 In a few cases, polyandry has been recorded in the species.
 The territorial and breeding display between bearded vultures is often spectacular, involving the showing of talons, tumbling, and spiraling while in solo flight.
 The large birds also regularly lock feet with each other and fall some distance through the sky with each other.
-In Europe the breeding pairs of bearded vultures are estimated to be 120.
-The mean productivity of the bearded vulture is 0.43±0.28 fledgings per breeding pair per year and the breeding success averaged 0.56±0.30 fledgings per pair with clutches/year.
+In Europe, the breeding pairs of bearded vultures are estimated to be 120.
+The mean productivity of the bearded vulture is 0.43±0.28 fledglings per breeding pair per year and the breeding success averaged 0.56±0.30 fledglings per pair with clutches/year.

 The nest is a massive pile of sticks, that goes from around 1 m across and 69 cm deep when first constructed up to 2.5 m across and 1 m deep, with a covering of various animal matter from food, after repeated uses.
 The female usually lays a clutch of 1 to 2 eggs, though 3 have been recorded on rare occasions, which are incubated for 53 to 60 days.
 After hatching, the young spend 100 to 130 days in the nest before fledging.
 The young may be dependent on the parents for up to 2 years, forcing the parents to nest in alternate years on a regular basis.
 Typically, the bearded vulture nests in caves and on ledges and rock outcrops or caves on steep rock walls, so are very difficult for nest-predating mammals to access.
 Wild bearded vultures have a mean lifespan of 21.4 years, but have lived for up to at least 45 years in captivity.

+According to a study published in Ecology journal, bearded vulture nests can be used for centuries by multiple generations of birds, as evidenced by the discovery, in the same nest, of objects, such as shoes, dated (by carbon-14) to different periods, spanning from the 13th to the 19th centuries.
+The nest was located in southern Spain, in an area where the species became extinct around the beginning of the 20th century.